-I personally didn’t even know about its existence for a long time to be honest....
-When I bought my very first telescope and started leaning toward astronomy photography, I bumped into photos of this weirdly looking object that looks like a Tie fighter from Star Wars – at least that’s what most people say.
+For a long time I personally didn’t even know about the existence of the International Space Station (or ISS)….
+When I bought my very first telescope and started leaning toward astronomy photography, I bumped into photos of this weirdly looking object that looks like a Tie fighter from Star Wars – at least that’s what most people say…

-I did a quick research and almost immediately realised how cool this thing is.
+I did a quick research and almost immediately realised how cool the International Space Station is.

 As I progressed with my purposefully chosen steep learning curve in astrophotography, I started paying more attention to ISS and how others actually take photos of it.

 But I always found it – well actually still find it – difficult to search the web for ground based amateur ISS photos or some kind of know how knowledge about how to take those amazing shots.

 On this website I share my experience about how I got here, what equipment I would recommend for manually tracked ISS imaging and you also find my photos and videos related to the subject.

 I will try to write thorough explanation to all of my photos in Gallery, so this way others can hopefully learn a few tricks too.